 - 1. Individuals enrolled in care coordination are expected to have a reduction in admissions to acute levels care.
 Providers are expected to maintain a recidivism rate for acute levels of care at or below 8.2% for consumers enrolled in care coordination. - 2.
 State Mental Health Treatment Facility Discharges (SMHTF) will be discharged from the SMHTF to the community within 30 days of being placed on the seeking placement list (SPL). - 3.
 For individuals who require medications, ensure linkage to psychiatric services within 7 days of discharge from higher levels of care.
 If no appointments are available, document this in the medical record and notify the managing entity. - 4.
-Monthly, Providers will report numbers on successful engagement and enrollment versus referral, to the Managing Entity utilizing the Care Coordination Spreadsheet. - 5.
+Monthly, Providers will report numbers on successful engagement and enrollment versus referral, to the Managing Entity utilizing the Care Coordination Spreadsheet.
+50% of all individuals who are engaged by care coordinators will be enrolled. - 5.
 Providers will submit data regarding successful versus unsuccessful discharges to the managing entity, monthly utilizing the Care Coordination Spreadsheet.
+75% of all discharges from care coordination will be successful.